 Prepping and pickling beets is easy!

-Fill up a medium-sized pot with water, throw in the beets and bring the water up to a boil.
+- Fill up a medium-sized pot with water.
 Cover and cook the beets until they are done.
-You should be able to poke a fork into the beets with ease.
 Remove the beets and let cool slightly so that you can handle them.

-Next, drain your pot, reserving around 2 cups of the beet water.
-Use this beet water to make your brine that you’ll use to encase the beets in.
-(This is what makes the pickle part of the pickled beets)
+4. Next, drain your pot, reserving around 2 cups of the beet water.
+Use this beet water to make part of the brine that you’ll use to encase the beets in.

 How Long Will The Beet Pickles Keep In The Refrigerator?